- For direct and indirect force measurements

 Maximize the quality of joining processes such as riveting, clinching or press-fitting using the specially developed sensors and measuring amplifier systems from HBK.

 Joining processes are usually evaluated through force-displacement monitoring, that is, monitoring of whether the applied process force and the resulting displacement a rivet travels in a workpiece (for example) comply with the process specifications.
 HBK sensors are used for this as they can be very precisely adapted to the requirements of this monitoring task:

-- Due to their small displacements, the force sensors (CFW, CLP, KNR+ or U93 and U3) guarantee high stiffness ensuring that the force measurement does not impact the displacement measurement
+- Due to their small displacements, the force sensors (CFW, CLP, KMR+ or U93 and U3) guarantee high stiffness ensuring that the force measurement does not impact the displacement measurement

 - Displacement transducers are based on a robust inductive operating principle